dxrcy/cttab/README.md

 ## Firefox ⭐

+These methods also work with Firefox forks such as LibreWolf.

 ### Open in new window ⭐

 1. Open Firefox and click the ☰ hamburger icon in the top right